bhilburn/hackersaurus/README.md

     ZSH_THEME="hackersaurus"

 Note that *you cannot clone this repository into your `~/.oh-my-zsh/themes/` directory*.
-Oh-My-Zsh does not traverse subdirectories, and will not find your theme.
+Oh-My-Zsh does not traverse subdirectories for themes, and will not find your theme.

 ### History
 This theme was first announced [on my blog](http://bhilburn.org/the-hokietux-oh-my-zsh-theme/) in May of 2013.